laurakond/Artly/README.md

 ### Architecture solutions

-- The website was designed using React framework which allows seamless navigation and trasition between pages without having to refresh/reload the website through the use of components.
+- The website was designed using React framework which allows seamless navigation and transition between pages without having to refresh/reload the website through the use of components.
 - The current file structure will be reviewed and improved at the next development stage in order to adhere to React architecture best practices.
 This includes:
-  - restructuring files/folders within src directory
+  - restructuring files/folders within src directory:
-    - moving files to the right place
+    - moving files to the right place.
-  - extracting functionality of some features into independent reusable components and placing them appropriately within the file structure
+  - extracting functionality of some features into independent reusable components and placing them appropriately within the file structure.

 [Return to Table of Contents](#table-of-contents)